emilyyeh123/comp257_Algorithms_Analysis/README.md

 # COMP 257 Advanced Algorithms Final Project

-Overview: choose a problem, design several algorithmic approaches to solve it, implement those solutions, test them, and then recommend which algorithm should be used to solve the problem
+Choose a problem, design several algorithmic approaches to solve it, implement those solutions, test them, and then recommend which algorithm should be used to solve the problem

 ### Purpose
 - Practice implementing algorithms discussed in class.